KBarrett-Powell/SUE/README.md

 View the dashboard by opening a web browser and going to **http://localhost:8082/map.html**

 ## On-Going Development
-### Timeline Functionality
-A dictionary of time stamps and properties will be stored with each marker, through the use of a timeline chart marking the number of events
-found at each time point, users will be able to see previous points in time.
-Such as where a moving sensor was when it detected an event.

-### Online Hosting
-Plans to host SUE online, so it can be quickly tested by anyone, are in motion.

 ### WebSocket File Uploads
 File uploads have yet to be implemented through the WebSocket.
 When implmented a user should be able to upload a video file and create a new Event linked to that file.

+### Online Hosting
+Plans to host SUE online, so it can be quickly tested by anyone, are in motion.

 ### Input Through the Chatbot
 Plans to allow users to enter json into the Chatbot, or a semantic description of 2 or more events being linked, and to see SUE be updated with this information.

 ### Highlight Events within a Complex Event
 On the hover of an event within a complex event timeline, the event should be highlighted on the map.